WarlightProgramming/cslbot/COMMANDS.md

 If you want teams to only be able to compete if they're willing to participate in at least a certain number of games at once, set the MIN LIMIT to that value.

+#### MAX LIMIT

-**MAX LIMIT**: The maximum value a team can set for how many games it wants to be in at once.
+The maximum value a team can set for how many games it wants to be in at once.

 *Sample Args*: "5", "10", "20"